Observations in TNG: "Final Mission"

 "Booby Trap"

 Wesley fires his phaser at some rocks to create a heat source for him and Picard.
-Sulu used the same strategy to create some heat in the TOS episode "The Enemy Within".
+Sulu was the first to use this strategy to create some heat in the TOS episode "The Enemy Within".
+Similar scenes were seen in "A Private Little War", "Spock's Brain", VOY: "Parturition", DS9: "Rocks and Shoals" and also in LOW: "Mining the Mind's Mines".

 The shot as it looks in TNG-R.

 The Enterprise rushes to the rescue of Picard and Wesley.
-As this footage of the USS Enterprise-D could not be located for the remastering, it also needed to be recreated using a CG model.
+This shot too was recreated using a CG model for TNG-R.

 In SD, it is not clearly visible what small device Wesley is working in this shot.